UniversalDependencies/docs/_2016-09-05--06-prague/mwe.md

 The proposed change is to change the label `mwe` (multiword expressions) to `fixed`, keeping the guidelines as they are (namely, [u-dep/mwe](`fixed') is used for certain fixed grammaticized expressions that behave like function words or short adverbials).

 It seems that the label `mwe` (multiword expressions) led to a lot of confusion.
-It was never intended for multiword expressions like "kick the bucket", or Fr. "pommme de terre" (potato).
+It was never intended for multiword expressions like "kick the bucket", or Fr. "pomme de terre" (potato).
 It has always been restricted to the *fixed expressions* category of
 [Sag et al.](http://lingo.stanford.edu/pubs/WP-2001-03.pdf), excluding any relations in scope of [u-dep/name]() or [u-dep/compound]().
 The label `fixed` might reflect this fact better.

 For consistency with other relations (see [Semantic categories](semantic-categories.html) ), we also suggest changing the direction of the arrows.
 We will keep a flat structure but all the words in the expression will modify the last one (instead of the first one).
 For example: